andiprasetyooo923-commits/verus-mining-andiencoe/Z-MINING-UNMINEABLE/README.md

 "LTC" • "DOGE" • "TRX" • "SHIB" • "USDT" • "XRP" • "ADA" • "SOL" • "XMR"

-...and many other coins supported by unMineable using the RandomX algorithm.
+...and many other cryptocurrencies supported by unMineable using the RandomX algorithm.

 ---